subtract0/super-duper-disco/README.md

 ## Agent Swarm Architecture

 - This system is designed to be deployed as a swarm of agents, enabling scalable, collaborative, and distributed operation.
-- It leverages [autogen 0.2](https://github.com/microsoft/autogen) and [LangChain](https://github.com/langchain-ai/langchain) to orchestrate and manage multiple agents working in parallel or in coordination.
+- It leverages [autogen 0.2](https://github.com/microsoft/autogen), [LangChain](https://github.com/langchain-ai/langchain), the [A2A Protocol](https://github.com/google/A2A), and [Model Context Protocol](https://modelcontextprotocol.io/introduction) to orchestrate and manage multiple agents working in parallel or in coordination.
-- Each agent can be specialized for different tasks (e.g., Telegram handling, file management, voice transcription, etc.) and can communicate with other agents in the swarm.
+- Each agent can be specialized for different tasks (e.g., Telegram handling, file management, voice transcription, etc.) and can communicate with other agents in the swarm using robust, extensible protocols.
+- Agent execution is real: when deployed, agents run as background processes, perform actions, and update health/logs in real-time.
+The dashboard and API reflect the live state of running agents, not just static DB records.
 - This architecture supports robust, modular, and extensible deployments for advanced automation and AI-driven workflows.

 ## Multi-Agent Orchestration & Messaging